DerEnderKeks/YTAmbientMirror/README.md

 ## Usage

-Press `A` to toggle the ambient video on or off.
+Press `W` to toggle the ambient video on or off.